Florida Democrats set to pick new leader amid party turmoil

 “I remember Annette Taddeo’s tenure as the Miami-Dade County party chair.
 She built good infrastructure; we had an office, we had actual staff, we had good funding to execute programs, we were registering voters and winning races,” Kennedy said.
 “I think she comes tried and proven.”

-Alex Berrios, the co-founder of the voter-engagement group Mi Vecino who dropped out of the Florida Democratic Party chair contest earlier this month and endorsed Fried, said that the former agriculture commissioner’s status as the only Democrat to win statewide in recent years made her uniquely qualified to head-up the party.
+Alex Berrios, the co-founder of the voter-engagement group Mi Vecino who dropped out of the Florida Democratic Party chair contest earlier this month and endorsed Fried, said that the former agriculture commissioner’s status as the only Democrat to win a statewide election in recent years made her uniquely qualified to head the party.

 “She’s not just a good person, she’s a good candidate,” he said.
 “She’s young, she’s strong, she’s not just going to bend to pressure.
 This is somebody that has more spine than most people in politics.”